Kambalakonda Wildlife Sanctuary

-The Kambalakonda Wildlife Sanctuary is a forest located near Visakhapatnam.
+The Kambalakonda Wildlife Sanctuary is a forest situated near Visakhapatnam.
 It has been under the control of Andhra Pradesh Forest Department since 10 March 1970.
 Earlier the land was under the control of Maharajah of Vizianagaram.
-It was named after the local hillock Kambalakonda.
+It was named after the nearby hillock Kambalakonda.
 It is a dry evergreen forest mixed with scrub and meadows and covers an area of 70.70 square kilometers.
 The indicator species is the Indian leopard.

 Geography

 The sanctuary is located from latitudes of 17.34° N to 17.47° N and longitudes of 83.04° E to 83.20° E. The location corresponds to an area west of National Highway 16 on the northern side of Visakhapatnam and Pendurthi in Visakhapatnam district.
 It can be reached by road about 3 km from Visakhapatnam, opposite to zoo park.

 The sanctuary has a dry evergreen forest mixed with scrub and meadows.
 The terrain is hilly with steep slopes.